Share-It-Org/Share-It/README.md

 - require minimal configuration for testing

 Why Express?
-Express is a great framworks for apps with the potential to:
+Express is a great framework for apps with the potential to:
 - scale up and handle multiple user requests on the app
 - require real-time reactivity by leveraging the non-blocking Express servers
 - allow millions of users to upload images and access images